JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/agentbasedmodelling.md

 ## EasyABM.jl

-EasyABM.jl is general purpose ABM framework with a philosophy/style that is more oriented towards NetLogo and tries to offer a simple approach to ABMs for people without experience in Julia, at the expense of performance and flexibility.
+EasyABM.jl is general purpose ABM framework with a philosophy/style that is more oriented towards NetLogo and tries to offer a simple approach to ABMs for people without experience in Julia, at the expense of performance, flexibility, and total number of features.
 More about it can be found in its documentation: https://renusolanki.github.io/EasyABM.jl/dev/